Yan-Oliveira/doc-fao/content/customer-activity-widget/agent/dashboard/dashboard.rst

 To turn on and off the widget:

 1. Expand the *Settings* widget in the right sidebar by clicking on its header bar.
-2. Modify the checked state of a the *Customer Activity* entry.
+2. Modify the checked state of the *Customer Activity* entry.
 3. Click on the *Save settings* button.

 To add customers to the widget: